matthewsides/Networking/README.md

 #### Interdepence of hardware with relevant networking software

-Computer software essentially controls computer hardware.These two components are complementary and cannot act independently of one another.
-In order for a computer to effectively manipulate data and produce useful output, its hardware and software must work together.
-Without software, computer hardware is useless.
-Conversely, computer software cannot be used without supporting hardware.
-Similarly, computer software has to first be loaded into the computer’s hardware and then executed.
+Software essentially controls the hardware.These two components are complementary and cannot act independently of one another.
+In order for a node/device to effectively manipulate data and produce useful output, its hardware and software must work together.
+Without software, the hardware would be useless.
+Conversely, software cannot be used without supporting hardware.
+For example